maxpetul/C3X/README.txt

  - Option to remove Elvis Easter egg
  - Harbor/airport city icons indicate unit effects not trade abilities
  - Disallow useless bombard attacks vs airfields
- - ** Display total city count (disabled by default, appears on demographics screen)
+ - Display total city count (disabled by default, appears on demographics screen)
- - ** Fix graphical issues when running on Wine
+ - Fix graphical issues when running on Wine
- - ** Option to pack the list of luxuries more tightly into the box on the city screen
+ - Option to pack the list of luxuries more tightly into the box on the city screen
+ - ** Right-click menu enhancements
+  - Place icons next to units showing movement and combat status
+  - Replace Wake/Activate with descriptions of what the units are doing
+  - Gray out units if they have no remaining moves
+ - ** Apply GridOn setting from conquests.ini after loading a save
 Optimization:
- - ** Optimize computation of trade networks
+ - Optimize computation of trade networks
   - For details, see the info text file in the Trade Net X folder
  - Optimize improvement loops
- - ** Option to measure turn times
+ - Option to measure turn times
 AI enhancements:
  - Allow AI to use artillery in the field
  - Force AI to build more artillery and bombers